 High Fired Motherhood challenges the subliminal connections between motherhood, war and the ‘Cycle of Existence’.
 It exposes the human production line concept and uses the powerful metaphor of the expectant mother to explore the contradiction between creation and destruction and love and fear.
 It is a battle plan of mothers and their children poised amongst weapons of war.

 My first ‘High Fired Series’ explored the difficulties I experienced as a mother accepting my son’s decision to follow his father’s and forebear’s footsteps in joining the Royal Australian Navy.
 I reflected on my German heritage, the stories my father told me about the Hitler Youth and my grandmother’s vivid recollections of fleeing a war-torn country with her children.
 This family history has become deeply intertwined with my reflections on our current world unrest and the anxiety I hold for future generations.

 The title, ‘High Fired’ is derived from the making process of porcelain clay.
-The raw clay must be ‘high fired’ in the extreme heat of a kiln (1330°c.) to transform it into porcelain.
-Artillery shells need to be ‘fired high’ to hit a target.
+The raw clay must be ‘high fired’ in the extreme heat of a kiln over 1300°c. to transform it into porcelain.
+Artillery shells need to be ‘fired high’ to hit a target at great distances.

 I selected the artillery shell form because of its associations with my husband’s 20-year career and military duties which included training men and women in the use of small arms & missiles.
 This powerful and evocative form is simultaneously a weapon of destruction and also, counter-intuitively, a way to attain peace.
 This seeming contradiction emphasizes the destruction versus creation dichotomy I am interested in.